InDeX696/Detection-of-participants-in-sporting-events/README.md

 ```bash
 -python ./Scripts/JsonCharacteristic.py print discretize.
 ```
-You can select the video by typing the number on the left and then type info to see all the ID's.
+You can select the video by typing the number on the left and then type *info* to see all the ID's.
 You can also type the ID to see his trajectory.
-Type "back" to navigate and "q" to exit.
+Type *back* to navigate and *q* to exit.

 The last part is training the lstm and looking at the results, but first it will create a dataframe with the data.

+The script will only create the dataframe if it doesn't exist because this process can be very long if you have too many videos.
+So if you add more videos and you want to create a new dataframe you have to delete the file ./Scripts/dataframe.pkl

 ```bash
 -python lstm.py train FolderNameToSaveResults NumberOfEpochs
 ```